JD Fenix: Development

 For the character models of JD and his friends, the team attempted to redesign the human characters of the Gears of War franchise with more realistic body proportions.
 The team experimented with taking personal effects off a character model's waists or legs to reduce their overall mass.
 They concluded that it "looked odd" as there is already an established set of subjective expectations for the franchise's characters, particularly with the way they would move around in the in-game environment or take cover.
 According to creative director Chuck Osieja, the team resolved to find a middle ground between the "giant moon boots and big blocky characters" of the original games, and realistic and believable sensibilities while retaining the "power and strength" that Gears characters.

 The Coalition intended for JD's character design to be recognizable when portrayed by a cosplayer at a fan convention.
 Visually, JD's look undergoes a number of changes between Gears of War 4 and Gears 5.
 In the former, JD is a former COG soldier trapped between two divergent worlds and is trying to adapt to the Outsiders' lifestyle.
 To reflect and convey the concept of duality in JD's visual design, his style of dress integrates COG tech with the Outsiders' signature reclaimed clothing to help visually differentiate him.
 JD is not shown to be wearing any armor when his first appears as a member of the Outsiders; instead, he combines a reclaimed leather jacket with typical COG-styled accessories like a holster, backpack and military boots.
 To reflect the introduction of hazardous weather elements into the gameplay of Gears of War 4, concept artists explored putting a hood and googles on JD's face to show protection from strong winds, but settled on a subtler approach via a faded army green scarf as an accessory instead of obscuring his face.
 JD's final look, following his reunion with Marcus, has him wearing khaki work pants and a rolled-sleeve sweatshirt under his protective chest plate.

+By the development of Gears 5, The Coalition had shifted the series’ narrative focus away from JD and toward Kait.
+Fergusson described this as a natural progression, arguing that Gears of War 4 had effectively already been Kait’s story and comparing its structure to Mad Max: Fury Road, with JD serving more as a support character than as the true dramatic center.
 JD's look and personality in Gears 5 undergoes a dramatic change following an incident at the conclusion of the game's first act, which is intended to reflect his intense combat experiences since Gears of War 4.
 Besides a shaved head and grown out beard, he also has a severe scar on his face, and wears a medical device for pain management of his still-healing arm which glows blue when activated.
 Like the game's other main characters, JD undergoes costume changes to match the environments they visit.